 A Reference for the 2004-2005 Northern Owl Invasion

-2004 is the year of the Owls in Minnesota.
+2004 is the year of the Owls in Minnesota which is experiencing a record owl invasion.
 The first date for Great Gray Owl sightings called into the Minnesota Ornithologists’ Union (MOU) Rare Bird Alert was 17 August.
 There were a total of three August records, one September record, and several more in the first week of October.
 We cannot tell if these were resident birds.

 First report of Northern Hawk Owl was 3 October.
-This is not assumed to be a resident bird.
-The first Boreal was banded on 17 October.
+The assumption is that this is not a resident bird.
+Boreal Owl was first banded on 17 October.
 Frank Nicoletti and Bill Lane were banding Boreal Owls along Lake Superior’s north shore this fall and began getting them in large numbers, with more than 300 banded since October.
 The majority of netted birds were healthy, not underweight, and female.
 This leads to conjecture that this may be, at least in part, a natural dispersal of females and not due to the result of stress from dwindling food supplies.

 The male Boreal typically holds to his breeding territory until stress induces him to move.
 A thick hard layer of ice or a crash in the Red-backed Vole population — their primary food source — often results in a Boreal Owl invasion year.
 Banding has been intensive this year, so perhaps the influx of Boreals in good condition is not so exceptional.
 Boreal Owls were still very hard to find away from the banding nets as of New Year’s Day.
 They are one of the most nocturnal of owls, and Steve Wilson, DNR wildlife specialist, notes that Boreals not yet found hunting in daylight suggests we do not yet have stressed birds.